JasonLocklin/Dissertation/VWM/Methods.md

 precision of those trials where the patient successfully recalls and reports a target colour (i.e., $P_T$ and $P_{NT}$).

-TODO: Figure [fig:Emrich2012] goes about here.
-Caption: Figure depicts the three probability distributions used to calculate the three values.
+![Figure depicts the three probability distributions used to calculate the three values.](fig.Emrich2012.pdf.png)

 For the covert orienting task, response times were recorded and